 Son of man, I have made thee a watchman unto the house of Israel: therefore hear the word at my mouth, and give them warning from me, When I say unto the wicked, Thou shalt surely die; and thou givest him not warning, nor speakest to warn the wicked from his wicked way, to save his life; the same wicked man shall die in his iniquity; but his blood will I require at thine hand.
 Yet if thou warn the wicked, and he turn not from his wickedness, nor from his wicked way, he shall die in his iniquity; but thou hast delivered thy soul.

-I believed that God would hold me accountable for every soul that went to hell because I did not witness to them.
-I felt I was duty bound to warn sinners of their wicked ways and of the judgment to come.
+I believed that God would hold me accountable for every soul that went to Hell because I did not witness to them.
+I felt I was duty-bound to warn sinners of their wicked ways and of the judgment to come.
 My preaching, methodology, and lifestyle reflected this.
-Even though I was more committed than anyone else I knew, I also knew I was far from perfect, that I was far from being as committed as I could be.
-I pleaded with God to give me more of his power, more of his Spirit, just like he gave to great preachers like DL Moody, Hudson Taylor, David Brainerd, John Wesley, Charles Finney, Adoniram Judson, and Charles Spurgeon.
+Even though I was more committed than anyone else I personally knew, I also knew I was far from perfect, that I was far from being as committed as I could be.
+I pleaded with God to give me more of his power, more of his Spirit, just as he gave to great preachers like DL Moody, Hudson Taylor, David Brainerd, John Wesley, Charles Finney, Adoniram Judson, and Charles Spurgeon.

-I left the ministry in 2005 and I left Christianity in 2008.
-It is hard for me not to look back on my/our life of self-denial with bitter regret.
-Yes, I helped a lot of people and yes, in spite of our poverty, we had a good life.
+I left the ministry in 2005, and I left Christianity in 2008.
+It is hard for me not to look back on my/our life of self-denial without bitter regret.
+Yes, I helped a lot of people, and yes, in spite of our poverty, we had a good life.
 But, a lifetime of self-denial has put my wife and me in an economically difficult place.
 We are by no means poor.
 We have more than enough money to pay our bills and live a comfortable life.
-We still live simply, and outside of a 2015 Ford Escape sitting in the driveway, our home and its furnishings are modest.
-When we bought our home in 2007, we bought a fixer-upper and we have been fixing it up ever since.
+We still live simply, and outside of a 2020 Ford Edge sitting in the driveway, our home and its furnishings are modest.
+When we bought our home in 2007, we bought a fixer-upper, and we have been fixing it up and down ever since.
 Our life is comfortable, dare I say blessed.
-But, I can’t help thinking about where we might now be if I had not been so focused on living a life of self-denial?
-In about three years, I will officially “retire.”
-I will draw a minimal social security check because I didn’t pay social security tax for most of the years I was in the ministry.
+But I can’t help thinking about where we might now be if I had not been so focused on living a life of self-denial.
+Last year, I officially “retired.”
+I draw a minimal social security check because I didn’t pay social security tax for most of the years I was in the ministry.
 I have no other retirement plan.
 Polly will likely have to work after she reaches retirement age.
-I deeply regret this, but decisions have consequences, and because I made a decision years ago to not pay social security tax and because I thought Jesus and the church would take care of me when I was old, I made no other plans for the future.
+I deeply regret this, but decisions have consequences, and because I made a decision years ago to not pay social security tax, and because I thought Jesus and the church would take care of me when I was old, I made no other plans for the future.
 After all, I planned on dying with my boots on.

 Life is one long lesson learned.
 How about you?
 Were you a devoted follower of Jesus?
 Did you take seriously the verses I mentioned in this post?
-If so, what did your life of self-denial look like?
+If so, what did your life of self-denial look like then and now?
 Did you do without for the sake of Jesus and the church?
-Please share your thoughts in the comment section.
+Please share your experiences in the comment section.